bachuetech/bt_http_utils/README.md

     * Added Request generic function for GET, POST, PUT, PATCH, and DELETE.
 Clean code.
 New test cases.
 Update dependencies.
 * 0.5.1
     * Change data type in request function to HashMap<String, String> instead of HashMap<&str, &str>
+* 0.5.2
+    * Fix issues with query parameters and request with content type TEXT

 ## License
 GPL-3.0-only